joezuntz/cosmosis-doc/features/sampler_features.rst

     ; one will be chosen automatically
     first_fast_module = name_of_module

-The Fisher, Grid, Metropolis, Polychord, and Star samplers can take advantage of fast/slow sampling.
+The Fisher, Grid, Metropolis, Multinest, Polychord, and Star samplers can take advantage of fast/slow sampling.

 Resuming Sampling